A client comes to you. He asks you to write three ads, a landing page and the About page for his website.

 And here’s more data from Growthlab:

 If your client asks for a faster turnaround time, then you should ask to be compensated more for that.
-For example, if the client requires a 24-hour turnaround time, you could charge 50% more.
+So if the client requires a 24-hour turnaround time, you could charge 50% more.

 Should you post your rates?

-You could also publish a range if you don’t want to lock yourself down to a set price.
-The advantage to doing this is that you won’t have people contacting you who can’t afford you and your prospects will know that you aren’t trying to pull a fast one on them.
+You could publish a range if you don’t want to lock yourself down to a set price.
+The advantage to doing this is that you won’t get cheapos contacting you and your prospects will know that you aren’t trying to pull a fast one on them.

 Plus, a range with your normal writing rates at the lower end allows you to say to your clients, “I usually charge from $500 to $2,000 for this type of work.
 For you, I’ll stay near the bottom of my scale.
 Say $700.”
 Clients like that.
 It helps to close sales.